-The nursing application filing period for the fall semester class is from the first day of the spring semester through the last working day in February.
+The nursing application filing period for the fall semester class is from January 15 through February 28/29.

-The filing period for the spring semester class is from the first day of the fall semester through the last working day in September.
+The filing period for the spring semester class is from August 15 through September 30.

 The following minimum academic and other requirements must be met by prescribed deadlines by all applicants to become eligible candidates.
 (Refer to the current application at the Impacted Program Desk in the Administration Building for the deadlines.)